It has a mild roasted flavor and aroma.

 History of kamairicha

-The pan frying method first became popular in China during the start of the Ming dynasty, and even now is the preferred method of stopping the oxidation process of the tea leaves.
+The pan frying method first became popular in China during the start of the Ming dynasty, and even now is the preferred method of stopping the oxidation process of the tea leaves in Chinese teas.

 The pan frying method by using the kama (iron pot) was brought to northern Kyushu by the Chinese in the fifteenth century.
 However, Japan later adopted the steaming method.

-Nowadays, the pan frying method is considered to be rare.
+Nowadays, the pan frying method is considered to be rare in Japan.
 Please read the post about green tea history for more information.

 Pan frying process